citusdata/citus_docs/develop/api_guc.rst

 You can defer reference table replication by setting the ``citus.replicate_reference_tables_on_activate`` GUC to 'off'.
-Reference table replication will then happen we create new shards on the node.
+Reference table replication will then happen when we create new shards on the node.
 For instance, when calling :ref:`create_distributed_table`, :ref:`create_reference_table`, :ref:`upgrade_to_reference_table`, or when the shard rebalancer moves shards to the new node.